Tony Anthony (evangelist): Subsequent events

 The inquiry's conclusion was reported in the media.
 The Observer describes Anthony as a serial fantasist.
 Christianity printed a lengthy article about the investigation and its conclusions.
 Anthony disputed the findings of the inquiry.
 Press coverage also included Anthony's local newspaper the Southend Standard, Reform magazine, and French magazine Marianne.

 Following Avanti Ministries' refusal to release the report, and Anthony's trivialisation of the allegations, the Evangelical Alliance removed Avanti Ministries from membership on 19 September 2013.
 A few days later, Anthony's former church, Leigh Road Baptist Church, released a statement indicating that they accept the findings of the inquiry and can no longer support his ministry.
-They confirmed that Anthony was no longer a member of this church.
+They confirmed that Anthony was no longer a member of the church.

 On 21 October 2013, the New Zealand Herald reported that Anthony was making a six-week visit to New Zealand, and that the NZ Christian Network, a similar organisation to the Evangelical Alliance, had issued a warning because Anthony's biography had been found to be '99 per cent false'.
 The national leader of the Elim Pentecostal Church in New Zealand was reported as saying that they are suspending support for Anthony pending their own investigations.

 Republication of Taming The Tiger

-On 9 July 2015, RoperPenberthy Publishing announced that they have published a revised edition of Anthony's autobiography, Taming The Tiger, and media interest in Anthony was reawakened.
+On 9 July 2015, RoperPenberthy Publishing announced that they had published a revised edition of Anthony's autobiography, Taming The Tiger, and media interest in Anthony was reawakened.